 3D Animation and Special Effects

-Within Raspberry Animation there is experience to take your 3D production up to the next level.
+Also I can take your 3D production up to the next level.
 In 3D computer graphics, 3D modeling is the process of developing a mathematical representation of any three- dimensional surface of an object via specialized software.
 Fire, cloud systems or entire photorealistic ecosystems everything is possible.
 3D animations can also be displayed as a two-dimensional image through a process called 3D rendering or used in a computer simulation of physical phenomena.
 Nowadays it’s even possible to have the model be physically created by using a 3D printing device.

-At our 2D department there are several different solutions for your projects.
+In 2D department there are several different solutions for your projects.
 From hand drawn animations to digital animation for title and motion design projects.
 2D computer graphics is the computer-based generation of digital images mostly from two-dimensional models.
 These computer graphics are mainly used in applications that were originally developed upon traditional printing and drawing technologies, such as typography, cartography, technical drawing, advertising etc. In those applications, the two-dimensional image is not just a representation of a real-world object, but an independent artifact with added semantic value; two-dimensional models are therefore preferred, because they give more direct control of the image than 3D computer graphics.